 Tracee Ellis RossRainbow Johnson

 Ross is a dedicated and passionate motivational speaker.
-She teaches "Tapping Into Your Creative Well", a workshop she created that encourages participants to discover and utilize their inner joy to keep their lives on course.
-She is also a volunteer intent on making a difference in the lives of teenage girls.
-She works closely with Aviva Family and Children Services in Los Angeles and The Big Brother Big Sister Program, where she has held self-esteem workshops nationwide.
-Ross was honored by The Los Angeles Urban League as "Volunteer of the Year" in 2004, and was the 2009 recipient of the Impact Award from the Aviva Organization.
+She created and teaches "Taping Into Your Creative Well," a workshop that encourages participants to discover and utilize their inner joy to keep their lives on course.
+She also works closely with teenage girls by volunteering with Aviva Family and Children Services in Los Angeles and The Big Brother Big Sister Program where she has held self-esteem workshops nationwide.
+Ross was honored by The Los Angeles Urban League as "Volunteer of the Year" in 2004 and was the 2009 recipient of the Impact Award from the Aviva Organization.

 In 2012, the fashion influencer expanded her vast digital influence by launching her official website Traceeellisross.com.
 The lifestyle site utilizes Ross' unique cross-cultural and joyful point of view to inspire the soul, body and mind of her followers.

 Rainbow is an anesthesiologist and the bi-racial wife of Dre, who disagrees with some of her liberal viewpoints.
 But they are in agreement that they want to successfully raise their family in a better situation than what they had.
 Much to her husband's wonderment, she believes their children can exist in a colorless society.
 She takes pride in that her husband will break down barriers by becoming the first black senior VP of his ad firm.
 She is also looking forward to the salary increase that will follow.

 RELATED VIDEO: The Best of Bow | Interviews & Extras